paepckehh/lockssl/README.md

 # EXPLICIT WARNING

-The reduced and reordered cipher/key-exchange agility may protect against downgrade attacks and avoids version details leaking at the price of an very individual TLS Fingerprint.This does (intentionally!)
+The reduced and reordered cipher/key-exchange agility may protect against downgrade attacks and avoids version details leaking (protection against automated attack frameworks) at the price of an very individual TLS Fingerprint.
+This does (intentionally!)
 NOT improve your privacy!
 Your Client can and will be identified via TLS Fingerprinting and targeted with this patch.

 # INFO